kiml42/SpaceCombatSimulation/README.md

     Priority:
         Add monobehaviour for modules that says what they are Has isEngine, isTurret, IsHub booleans
-            Use this to limit engines hubs and turrets separately.
+            make it more likely that modules are spawned Use this to limit engines hubs and turrets separately.
             Include budget as a nullable field in the mutationconfig (db and menu) Have each part have a method (in an IGenomeConfigure, or something like that) that does all the config for that part, including adding new pieces and configuring turrets.
         Replace allowedCharacters with allowed Modules list.
+        Torpedoes detonate at closest approach isf out of fuel.
         Lightsabers!
         Randomise target choosing mechanism periods so they don't come up at the same time.
         Some tool to show graphs of genomes over time.